-While a master's in international business online program exposes degree seekers to different topics within the field, many learners decide they want to specialize their knowledge in a specific discipline — such as marketing, project management, or international law.
+While a master's degree in international business online program exposes degree seekers to different topics within the field, many learners decide they want to specialize their knowledge in a specific discipline — such as marketing, project management, or international law.
 Several schools offer specialization paths for those students; the following section offers a few examples of common concentrations.

 Whether working at a massive multinational organization, an entrepreneurial venture, or a nonprofit, project management skills helps graduates develop and plan projects, create organizational structures, secure talent and funding, and manage monetary, physical, and manpower resources throughout the lifespan of a project.

 Students who want to create their own ventures gravitate toward this specialization, which allows them to study topics such as social and business innovations, disrupting the traditional business model, and harnessing marketing to expand your business vision.